Our Staff

 Amy Mercecia

-Amy Mercieca, a native of Shreveport, Louisiana, received an MPH in Health Policy from Tulane University in 2017 with a desire to focus on issues which ultimately improve population health and health equity across Louisiana.
-Since then, she has worked as Operation Restoration's Policy Director advocating for criminal justice reform and as a Legislative Aide for Planned Parenthood Gulf Coast advocating for women's health in Louisiana.
+Amy Mercieca, a native of Shreveport, Louisiana, earned her MPH in health policy from Tulane University in 2017 in order to pursue her desire to focus on issues that ultimately improve population health and health equity across Louisiana.
+Since then, she has worked as Operation Restoration's Policy Director, advocating for criminal justice reform, and as a legislative aide for Planned Parenthood Gulf Coast, advocating for women's health in Louisiana.
 Amy is currently pursuing a doctorate in Health Policy at Tulane’s School of Public Health and Tropical Medicine.

 • Picture of Ambrose Sims